CamilaJaviera91/apache-beam-pipeline-first-approach/README.md

 ### 👨‍💻 Explanation of the Code:

+- This code will check if the 'Chins' field meets the condition:
+    - If 'Chins' is greater than 10.

 1️⃣ **Import Libraries:** <br>

 - **apache_beam:** Used for building and running data processing pipelines.